OpenNebula/docs/source/release_notes/release_notes/features.rst

 Centralized Management of Multiple Zones
 ========================================

-- Federation of multiple OpenNebula zones for scalability, isolation or multiple-site support
+- :ref:`Federation <federationconfig>` of multiple OpenNebula zones for scalability, isolation or multiple-site support
 - Users can seamlessly provision virtual machines from multiple zones with an integrated interface both in Sunstone and CLI.
 - A new tool set has been developed to upgrade, integrate new zones and import existing zones into an OpenNebula federation.
 Read more in the :ref:`Federation Configuration <federationconfig>` guide.
 - Integrated zone management in OpenNebula core.
 Read more about this in the :ref:`Data Center Federation <introf>` guide.